 If you have run out of license spots, it's likely you have added a vCenter Server.
 The easiest way to free up space is to manually ignore VMs; each VM you ignore opens a license spot for a new Element.
-Return to the Inventory Detail view for the vCenter (My Infrastructure > gear icon > View > Inventory Detail).
+Return to the Inventory Detail view for the vCenter (Infrastructure > gear icon > Vi ew > Inventory Detail).
 Select VMs, ESX hosts, or even an entire cluster, then click Add Selected Elements to Ignore.
-That number of spots will be freed up in your license, which you can verify by clicking Config > License Info.
+The spots are freed up in your license, which you can verify by clicking Config > License Info.